ghostbyte-dev/ghostbyte-website/_posts/introduction-to-markdown.md

 ---

 Markdown is a markup language which was developed with the goal that it should be extremely easy to write and easy to read.
-It was created by John Gruber in collaboration with Aaron Schwartz and first published in December 2004 on the following website:
+It was created by John Gruber in collaboration with Aaron Schwartz and first published in December 2004 on his website:

  [daringfireball.net/projects/markdown](https://daringfireball.net/projects/markdown/)